-Top 10 Best Original Series on Netflix (released in 2018)
+Top 10 Best Original Series on Netflix (Released in 2020)

 We also tried to limit it to TV shows, which meant ignoring all movies and the hilarious stand-up specials from big names like Chris Rock, Kevin James, and John Mulaney.
 Our feeling was that they just didn’t fit in the TV show criteria.
 We did let Dave Letterman’s new show long interview style show sneak onto the list, even though it doesn’t have a plot like a TV series, but it does have multiple episodes and Letterman is a TV icon…But it was the topic of a lot of debate.

 Get ready to binge on all kinds of Netflix shows, from crime and comedy to the bleak future, as we break it down for you here.
 We also included some non-English shows as a special mention because we really enjoyed them, and think you should give them a chance even though they aren’t in English.